Motivational Tips for Changing Your Relationship With Alcohol

 When we think about making a change in our lives, whether it's modifying our relationship with alcohol or picking up a new hobby, the driving force often boils down to one word: motivation.
 But what is it about motivation that makes us lace up our shoes for a morning jog or reach for a sparkling water instead of a glass of wine?

 When it comes to changing our relationship with alcohol, finding the motivation to change is all about learning to see it differently.
 We often give booze way more credit than it deserves, and the more we question its supposed benefits as a social lubricant or a way to relax, the more we find that there are many healthier — and more effective! — options out there.
-Let’s boost our motivation to experiment with reducing the role of alcohol in our lives and building a life that reflects our true desires and potential.
+Let’s boost our motivation to stop drinking and build a life that reflects our true desires and potential.

 The Science of Motivation